 From there we partnered with Oculus to initially bring Republique to Oculus Go and eventually Oculus Quest and PC, and now it’s thankfully coming soon to PlayStation VR!”

 I really want to thank Paul for taking time out of his schedule to give us a closer look at Republique VR and the Anniversary Edition.

-Republique VR Anniversary Edition is coming digitally on the PlayStation Store and as a limited physical edition from Limited Run Games that you will be able to preorder from their store soon.
+Republique VR Anniversary Edition is coming digitally on the PlayStation Store on March 10, 2022, and as a limited physical edition from Limited Run Games that you will be able to preorder from their store soon.